[UPDATE: Bars and restaurants can now serve alcohol to-go and through delivery. Go here for more info]

 Where: 3030 East Sixth Ave, Denver; 1500 Wynkoop St, Denver

 Phone Number: 303-393-1040 – Barolo Grill; 720-639-4089 – Chow Morso

 The Lowdown: These kindred Italian concepts are offering a rotating selection of provisions for curbside pickup in addition to their limited takeout and delivery menus.
 Homemade dried pasta, cheese, butter, lemons, carrots, onions, olive oil, beer and wine are among the options available for pickup.
 Visit Barolo Grill or Chow Morso’s websites for more information.

 Phone number: 303-954-0230

 The Lowdown: Call – the darling eatery that was named one of America’s Best New Restaurants 2018 by Bon Appétit – has temporarily reopened its doors to offer carryout and delivery.
-To order, visit here.
+To order from Beckon or Call, visit here.